Johanna | 2019 egg-tempera on linen 41 x 28 cm available on request

 I made Johanna especially for the exhibition US FERLOSSER portraits of Domela.
-On November 18, 2019 it will be exactly 100 years since Ferdinand Jacobus Domela Nieuwenhuis past away.
+On November 18, 2019 it was exactly 100 years since Ferdinand Jacobus Domela Nieuwenhuis past away.
 Museum Heerenveen invited artist to contribute work to this exhibition.

 That Domela married four times and his four wives all named Johanna fascinated me.
 The painting not only represent the four Johanna's as well as women in general.
 I painted Johanna on the basis of an old photo, isolated from her daily environment.
 Painted in transparent layers of egg-tempera, a type of paint made by mixing pigments with egg yolk.
 Through the use of egg-tempera in transparent layers, and by a very sober use of color, the atmosphere of bygone times is created.
 The dress seems to stand on its own, as if the wearer herself has disappeared.
 It is a subtle game of presence and absence.
 The sharp contours of the clothes suggest a restriction on movement, reminiscent of a corset.
 The absence of faces as a main human attribute leaves space for the exploration.
 In my work individual identities remain mysterious and the past is palpable.